 The certified nurse midwives offer a holistic approach to primary health care needs for women.
 The midwives are registered nurses who have completed additional education and training in women's health and maternity care.

 For maternity clients, nurse-midwives provide individualized care and attendance throughout pregnancy, labor, birth and the postpartum period.
-The nurse midwives have completed their Master's degrees and are skilled at recognizing risk factors requiring consultation or referral to obstetricians or other specialists.
+The nurse midwives have completed their Master's degrees and are skilled at recognizing risk factors that may require further consultation or referral to other specialists.

-The certified nurse midwives who practice view pregnancy and birth as normal, healthy events in the life cycle.
+Our certified nurse midwives view pregnancy and birth as normal, healthy events in the life cycle.
 They believe that every individual has the right to safe, satisfying health care, and to be treated with respect.
 They value the strength and integrity of a woman's body.
 They encourage women to be active participants in maintaining their health during pregnancy, birth and throughout their lifespan.